0w0Demonic/AquaHotkey/README.md

 }
 ```

-After you're done, you can use these new methods anywhere you want!
+These new methods are available everywhere after the extension class loads.

 ```ahk
 Arr := Array(1, 2, 3)